 Studies Show Benefits of Eucalyptus Oil For COPD Patients

-In a German study published in 2009, Eucalyptus Oil (cineole) was found to benefit patients with the chronic pulmonary obstructive disease (COPD).
+In a German study published in 2009, Eucalyptus Oil (cineole) was found to benefit patients with chronic pulmonary obstructive disease (COPD).
 The study of 242 COPD patients found that Eucalyptus Oil actively controlled airway inflammation decreasing shortness of breath and fatigue.

 The study was conducted over a 6 month period.
 The frequency, severity, and duration of worsening symptoms diminished significantly when compared with the group receiving the placebo.
 Improvement of lung function, reduction in shortness of breath and general quality of life was statistically significant when compared with the placebo group.

 Leaves are steam distilled to extract the oil, which is a colorless liquid with a strong, sweet, woody scent.
 It contains 1,8-cineole, also known as eucalyptol.
 Cineole is the main constituent of eucalyptus oil and mainly used in inflammatory airway diseases as a mucolytic agent.
 Study show benefits on pulmonary function tests as well as the quality of life in patients with COPD.
-The results of this study provide good evidence that cineole is great additional therapeutic regimen in patients with COPD.
+The results of this study provide good evidence that cineole is a great additional therapeutic regimen in patients with COPD.

-Eucalyptus is used traditionally to promote mucus discharge.
+Eucalyptus used traditionally to promote mucus discharge.
 According to Michigan University, the early 19th-century Eclectic physicians in the United States (who used herbs as their main medicine) not only employed eucalyptus oil to sterilize instruments and wounds but also recommended a steam inhalation of the oil’s vapor to help treat asthma, bronchitis, whooping cough, and emphysema.